RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Ecological Jurisprudence
       - human beings exist in an interconnected way with the natural world
     - Ecocentrism
-      - prioritizes the protection of the Earth as a whole: the ‘Earth community’
+      - prioritizes the protection of the Earth as a whole: the 'Earth community'
       - the effort to move beyond anthropocentrism and to put the Earth at the center of thought and action
     - Earth jurisprudence
-      -  environmental philosophy, environmental science,and natural law theory to argue that there is a universal ‘Great Law’ or ‘Great Jurisprudence’ that provides guidance for human law
+      -  environmental philosophy, environmental science,and natural law theory to argue that there is a universal 'Great Law' or 'Great Jurisprudence' that provides guidance for human law
       -
   - Property law is not about land, property is not land
     - Property law regulates the relationships we have with each other, not the relationships we have with the Earth.
-    - What we ‘own’ is a ‘right’ against another
+    - What we 'own' is a 'right' against another
     -  Property law is not about the real and physical world
       - Dephysicalized
   - Environmental law is subordinate to property law